 Mary E. DOSS and William CLONCH were never married and the children mentioned are “theirs.”
 The five boys and Elizabeth Jane used the CLONCH surname following William’s death.
 Only “Loving Ann” used the DOSS surname when she married a year later in 1863.

-I believe that there is a reason why William and Mary never married.
-That reason is Ann Eliza HILL, the woman he married in 1832.
+I believe there is a reason why William and Mary never married.
+The reason being Ann Eliza HILL, the woman he married in 1832.
 She was the mother of Mariah Jane mentioned in the will.
 This is a complicated story which I will get to as we go back in time.

 Was this Mary CLONCH the same person as Mary E. DOSS seen in his will?
 I would say yes as she was seen with him in the 1860 census as Mary CLONCH and in the 1850 census as Polly DOSS.

-Two months later William’s will was presented at a court held for the county of Mason at the courthouse:
+Two months later William’s will was presented at a court held for the county of Mason at the courthouse:2

 At a Court held for the County of Mason at the courthouse therof on Monday the 2nd day of March 1863.